MicrosoftDocs/sql-docs/docs/sql-server/editions-and-components-of-sql-server-2016.md

 <sup>3</sup> This feature is not included in the LocalDB installation option.

-<sup>4</sup> Standard Edition and CAL based licensing can restrict how many processors SQL Server Standard can use, but SQL Server Standard is NUMA aware.
+<sup>4</sup> Standard Edition and SQL Server + CAL based licensing can restrict how many processors SQL Server Standard can use, but SQL Server Standard is NUMA aware.
 ##  <a name="RDBMSS"></a> RDBMS Security

 |Feature|Enterprise|Standard|Web|Express|Express with Advanced Services|